Frederic Lang

-Sir Frederic William Lang (1852 – 5 March 1937) was a New Zealand politician, initially an independent conservative, then from 1914 a member of the Reform Party.
-He was the eighth Speaker of the House of Representatives, from 1913 to 1922.
+Sir Frederic William Lang (1852 – 5 March 1937) was a New Zealand politician, from 1909 a member of the Reform Party, he was the eighth Speaker of the House of Representatives, from 1913 to 1922.

 Early life

 Lang was born in Blackheath, Kent, England, in 1852.
-He emigrated to New Zealand as a young man and settled in Tuhikaramea near present-day Temple View.
-He played football and represented the Auckland Province.
+He was the youngest of six children born to Oliver William Lang and Louisa Lang (née Briggs).
+His father, a Master Shipwright of HM Dockyard, Chatham and Lieutenant colonel of the Royal Dockyard Brigade, died in 1868 and his mother also died in 1869.
+In 1872 Lang emigrated to New Zealand, aged 19, and settled as a farmer in Tuhikaramea close to the Waipā River.

+In 1878 and again in 1880-82 Lang played for the Waikato District rugby team as a forward along with playing for a Civilians side, Ngahinepouri, Ōhaupō, Te Awamutu and Waipā teams.
+He played cricket and was captain of the Ngahinepouri side, played for Alexandra and was a member of the Waikato Cricket Association.
+He played football and represented the Auckland Province in 1880.

+Around 1906, he sold his farm and moved north to Onehunga.
 He never married.

-Around 1906, he sold his farm and moved to Onehunga.

 Political career

 Lang's political career started with his election to the Tuhikaramea Road Board.
-He was elected onto the Waipa County and became its chairman.
+He was elected onto the Waipa County and became its chairman for six years.
 He also belonged to the Waikato Charitable Aid Board.